 Summary

-The trees’ use of non-structural carbon (NSC) to survive supply shortages impacts the age structure of the NSC.
-We compared model predictions of NSC ages and transit times for three tree species with different leaf phenology and growth environments Pinus halepensis Mill., Acer rubrum L. and Pinus taeda L. to understand differences in carbon storage dynamics.
+In trees, the use of non-structural carbon (NSC) under limiting conditions impacts the age structure of the NSC pools.
+We compared model predictions of NSC ages and transit times for Pinus halepensis Mill., Acer rubrum L. and Pinus taeda L., to understand differences in carbon storage dynamics in species with different leaf phenology and growth environments.

-We used two carbon allocation models from the literature to estimate the NSC age and transit time distributions, to simulate assimilation shortage (“starvation”), and to evaluate the sensitivity of the mean ages to changes in allocation fluxes.
+We used two carbon allocation models from the literature to estimate the NSC age and transit time distributions, to simulate carbon limitation, and to evaluate the sensitivity of the mean ages to changes in allocation fluxes.

 Differences in allocation resulted in different NSC age and transit time distributions.
 The simulated starvation flattened the NSC age distribution and increased the mean NSC transit time, which can be used to estimate the age of the NSC available and the time it would take to exhaust the reserves.
-The outflow of the NSC stored in the wood and the root fluxes had the biggest impact on the mean NSC age and transit time.

-The greater impact on the mean age and transit time was due to consumption of NSC from the storage in the wood and to several root fluxes

-NSC age and transtit time were most sensitive to several root fluxes and allocation of carbon from stem-wood storage.

-Our results showed how trees with different storage traits are expected to react differently to starvation.
-This vulnerability to starvation is evidenced in how NSC transit time and age distributions change.
+Mean NSC ages and transit times were sensitive to carbon fluxes in roots and allocation of carbon from wood storage.
+Our results demonstrate how trees with different storage traits are expected to react differently to starvation.
+They also provide a probabilistic explanation for the “last-in, first-out” pattern of NSC mobilization from well-mixed carbon pools. .

 Keywords Carbon allocation, non-structural carbohydrates, tree storage dynamics, carbon ages and transit times, tree carbon dynamics, modeling.